Voluntary funds: what can they be used for?

 1. Check with your LA or the ESFA

-2. There's different advice for schools with charitable status
+2. Advice for schools with charitable status

 3. AP academies can hold voluntary funds, but PRUs cannot